John Mutwa: PLAN

-Mutwa's military career began in 1975 when he joined the Peoples Liberational Army of Namibia in Zambia.
+Mutwa's military career began in 1975 when he joined the People's Liberation Army of Namibia in Zambia.
 In 1976 he underwent military training in Kongwa, Tanzania, and completed the officer cadet course.
 In 1978 he then completed the Intelligence and Counter Intelligence Course in the former Yugoslavia.
-Between 1979 to 1980 he was the Regional Staff Officer for Administration on the Eastern Front, while between 1980 to 1989 he was the regional chief of reconnaissance at the eastern and northern fronts.
+Between 1979 and 1980 he was the Regional Staff Officer for Administration on the Eastern Front, while between 1980 and 1989 he was the regional chief of reconnaissance at the eastern and northern fronts.

 NDF

 In 1990 he joined the Namibian Defence Force as a pioneer and was given the rank of lieutenant Colonel and appointed assistant director: military intelligence.
 In 1994 he was reassigned as the commanding officer of Namibia's logistic support battalion in Grootfontein with the same rank.
 In 1996 he was promoted to colonel and appointed army chief of staff in the office of the army commander.
 In 1998 he was redeployed as the army chief of staff: personnel and logistics, in this position he was then deployed to Operation Atlantic, Namibia's contribution to the SADC allied forces to the DRC during the Second Congo War.
 While deployed in DRC he was appointed the chief of staff of the SADC Allied Forces between 1999 and 2000 and seconded as a commissioner on the Joint Military Commission on DRC in 2000.
 Namibia's Operation Atlantic ended in 2002 with all troops deployed back to Namibia.
 In 2004 he was appointed the Defence Attache to Angola.
 In 2006 he was promoted to brigadier general and appointed the chief of staff logistics at Defence HQ.
 Mutwa was appointed commander of the army in April 2011.
 At this occasion, he was promoted from brigadier general to major general.
 He served in that position until 31 December 2013, when he took over the position as NDF Chief from Lieutenant General Epaphras Denga Ndaitwah.
+He retired from active military service in March 2020.
+In March 2024 the Naval Base Impalila was renamed after him.